solid/process/README.md

 Anyone may participate in [this process](https://github.com/solid/process).
 Please read the [Code of Conduct](code-of-conduct.md) before doing so.

+To apply for a role you can either submit a pull request to the corresponding .md file in the Process repository or send an email to info@solidproject.org with your CV and motivation letter.

 Anyone may submit a proposal to alter this process.
 These proposals will not be reviewed by the editors.
 They will be reviewed only by [Tim Berners-Lee](https://github.com/timbl), who is the Solid Director.

 ## Roles